 It’s difficult to know the answer to that unless we first look at where blogging is going, and if it’s still worth putting time and energy into your blogging efforts.
 Like Bitcoin, we could be seeing blogging’s peak at the moment, and one day we could wake up to a huge crash.

 But as the blogging statistics show, it doesn’t seem like it’s going anywhere anytime soon.
-It’s still totally relevant in 2019 and is steadily rising for 2020.
+It’s still totally relevant in 2023 and is steadily rising.

 It might be hard to determine exactly how many blogs there are out there at any given moment.
 The stats say about 500 million, although that number also includes inactive sites, which may affect the accuracy of the statistic.
 Also, not all platforms choose to share their data publicly.